 Tell rolling out where did the name of your entrepreneurial guide, Straight Out of Corporate come from?

-Straight Out of Corporate was inspired by the N.W.A biopic, Straight Outta Compton, but derived from the feeling of wanting to bust out of a situation and mindset that you have to work a 9-to-5 to be successful.
+Straight Out of Corporate was inspired by the N.W.A biopic, Straight Outta Compton, but derived from the feeling of wanting to bust out of a situation and mindset that you have to work a nine-to-five to be successful.
 The book itself is the type of supportive advantage I wish I had when transitioning into entrepreneurship away from feeling undervalued and underappreciated at my job.
 I put together a guide for someone who is ready to put together a game plan to make real money at being their own boss.
 It’s perfect for professionals who need a nudge in the direction of turning their passion into a paycheck.

 Did you choose the entrepreneurial life or did the entrepreneurial life choose you?